Great Tips for Evaluating Whether a Process is Suitable for Robotic Process Automation (RPA)

 That the process itself must be stable is self-explanatory.
 What often gets overlooked though is that the underlying applications must be stable as well.

-One of the factors that is not often discussed is that of people management.
+One of the factors that is not often discussed is people management.

 Specifically, can the employees that may be displaced by the bots be retrained and upskilled?
 Where can you redeploy these employees?